Avoid tender scams

 The procurement system

 The Western Cape Government allows businesses to supply goods and services to its different departments through tendering.
 To be eligible to tender to provide goods and services, suppliers must be registered on the Western Cape Evidence Bank (WCEB) and the National Treasury’s Central Supplier Database (CSD).
-To be registered, you must meet all current legislative requirements (e.g. have a valid tax clearance certificate and be in good standing with the South African Revenue Services - SARS).
+To be registered, you must meet all current legislative requirements and complete a conflict of interest document.

 The tender process is managed through the Supply Chain Management (SCM) system of the department.
 SCM is highly regulated to minimise the risk of fraud and to meet objectives which include value for money, open and effective competition, equitability, accountability, fair dealing, transparency and an ethical approach.
 Relevant legislation, regulations, policies, guidelines and instructions can be found on the tenders website.
 Infrastructure-related policies and guidelines can also be found on the CIDB website.